 Alitame, aspartame, cyclamate, Dulcin, Equal, Glucin, kaltame, mogrosides, neohesperidin, dihydrochalcone, neotame, NutraSweet, Nutrinova, phenylalanine (A phenylalanine warning can alert you to hidden Aspartame), saccharin, Splenda, sucralose, Twinsweet, Sweet N Low, Sweetmyx, and acesulfame.

 Water is life and the best anti-aging cleanse there is.
-Staying hydrated is especially important, as you get older and could cause you to faint.
+Staying hydrated is especially important, as you get older and dehydration could cause you to faint.
 That doesn’t mean you have to drown yourself drinking buckets of it.
-However, keep a bottle of water with you at all times, especially when you are out and about.
+Always keep a bottle of water with you, especially when you are out and about.

 A big trend right now is to drink alkaline water.